Vishwaa-Arumugam/Python/README.md

 # Python
 My Python journey from a beginner

-It will contain all the python topics from basic and also contains some tools like requests, selenium, api, turle, tkinter etc
+It will contain all the python topics from basic and also contains some tools like requests, selenium, api, turtle, tkinter etc

 Day - 1 - Beginner - Working with Variables in Python to Manage Data <br>
 Day - 2 - Beginner - Understanding Data Types and How to Manipulate Strings <br>